DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/features.md

 ## Resource Management

-- **MultiCloud Namespace**
+- **Multicloud Namespace**

-    - Manage MultiCloud Namespaces: Support viewing the resource list of multicloud namespaces.
+    - Manage Multicloud Namespaces: Support viewing the resource list of multicloud namespaces.
-    - View MultiCloud Namespace List: Provide a list to view namespace information across multiple clusters.
+    - View Multicloud Namespace List: Provide a list to view namespace information across multiple clusters.
-    - Create MultiCloud Namespace: Enable the creation of multicloud namespaces through a user-friendly interface.
+    - Create Multicloud Namespace: Enable the creation of multicloud namespaces through a user-friendly interface.
-    - Delete MultiCloud Namespace: Support the deletion of idle multicloud namespaces.
+    - Delete Multicloud Namespace: Support the deletion of idle multicloud namespaces.

-- **MultiCloud Secrets**
+- **Multicloud Secrets**

-    - View MultiCloud PVC List: Support viewing the created list of multicloud PVC resources.
+    - View Multicloud PVC List: Support viewing the created list of multicloud PVC resources.
-    - Create MultiCloud PVC: Provide multiple options, including user-friendly interface and YAML, for creating storage declarations.
+    - Create Multicloud PVC: Provide multiple options, including user-friendly interface and YAML, for creating storage declarations.
-    - Delete MultiCloud PVC: Support the deletion of idle storage declarations.
+    - Delete Multicloud PVC: Support the deletion of idle storage declarations.

-- **MultiCloud ConfigMaps**
+- **Multicloud ConfigMaps**

-    - Manage MultiCloud ConfigMaps: Support viewing the resource list of multicloud configmaps.
+    - Manage Multicloud ConfigMaps: Support viewing the resource list of multicloud configmaps.
-    - Manage MultiCloud Secrets: Support viewing the resource list of multicloud Secrets.
+    - Manage Multicloud Secrets: Support viewing the resource list of multicloud Secrets.
-    - Create MultiCloud ConfigMaps or Secrets: Enable the creation of multicloud configmaps or secrets through a user-friendly interface or YAML, with unified display in the user interface.
+    - Create Multicloud ConfigMaps or Secrets: Enable the creation of multicloud configmaps or secrets through a user-friendly interface or YAML, with unified display in the user interface.
-    - Delete MultiCloud ConfigMaps or Secrets: Support the deletion of idle multicloud configmaps or secrets.
+    - Delete Multicloud ConfigMaps or Secrets: Support the deletion of idle multicloud configmaps or secrets.
 Deletion is not allowed for configmaps or secrets that are currently in use.

-- **MultiCloud Services and Ingress**
+- **Multicloud Services and Ingress**

     - Create Services and Ingress: Support the creation of services through a user-friendly interface or YAML, with unified display in the user interface.
     - Delete Services and Ingress: Support the deletion of services/ingress, with corresponding prompts for those currently in use.